Once upon a time a photographer, thinking she is dreaming, discovers a moonlit jungle where she meets a bunch of wild animals.

 Jungle Night invites the viewer inside a nocturnal world where expressive animal portraits and nature stills under moonlight are strung together as a tongue-in-cheek photo fable with a guiding theme.
 Like a carefully staged animal portrait session hi-jacked by vivid memory, Jungle Night is a first person account by an artist confronted by the untamed.

-This long term series collects zoo portraits and found still life studies from 1993 until 2018 that are edited to appear as if taken at night.
+This long term series collects zoo portraits and found still life studies from 1993 until 2018.

 In working on this project I uncovered a metaphor about becoming an artist the long and slow way, that is, the opposite of overnight.